AMERICA’S SOCIALIZED HEALTH CARE

 Health care systems in most developed nations are in financial difficulty.
 Health benefits are being cut back due to exploding costs.
 Degenerative illnesses such as diabetes and cancer are at epidemic levels in spite of new drugs and treatments.
 While doctors, politicians and insurers blame each other, they rarely mention the real problem.

 Skyrocketing costs are due to the structure of health care in all these nations.
 All are mainly socialized, including America.
-This means they operate as top-down bureaucracies, out of touch with peopleÕs real needs.
+This means they operate as top-down bureaucracies, out of touch with people’s real needs.

-THREE HEALTH ARE SECTORS
+THREE HEALTH CARE SECTORS

 America really has three health care sectors:

-á The regulated sector, which is called the private sector, comprises most of the rest of the health care system.
+· The regulated sector, which is called the private sector, comprises most of the rest of the health care system.
 It is not a free market or private sector by any means.
 The correct word is the over-regulated sector because it is riddled with thousands of cartel-inspired rules and regulations that cripple most of the real competition from alternative method of healing, for example, and from alternative healing devices that must be approved by the FDA, which is thoroughly corrupt and does not allow most of them.

 THE WAR ON CANCER

-An example of the dismal failure of the socialized sector in America is the Ôwar on cancerÕ, administered by the National Cancer Institute.
+An example of the dismal failure of the socialized sector in America is the ‘war on cancer’, administered by the National Cancer Institute.
 It has cost taxpayers some $30 billion over a 35-year period.
 After adjusting for a longer life span, between 1950 and 1989, the incidence of cancer rose by about 44%.
 Breast cancer and colon cancer in men have risen about 50%, while some others have risen 100%.
 (See Epstein, S., Losing the War on Cancer, Int J Health Serv., 1990 (20)1:53-71 and Epstein, S., Evaluation of the national cancer program and proposed reforms, Amer J Indust Med., 1993; 24:109-133).
-A recent article in the Journal of the AMA was entitled "Are Increasing Five-Year Survival Rates Evidence of Success Against Cancer?"
-The answer was, No. (JAMA, 2000, 284(4) June 14:2975-2978).

 The news mostly announces new cures and new drugs, but nothing about the waste of money of federal cancer research.
-A recent news broadcast said some cancer had declined Òdue to lifestyle changesÓ.
+A recent news broadcast said some cancer had declined “due to lifestyle changes”.
 For this we paid $30 billion.
 However, this waste is predictable because national research laboratories are not primarily interested in a cancer cure, no matter what they claim.
 They are interested foremost in keeping their jobs and second in getting more money next year from Congress.
 This is the nature of all bureaucracies.

 PRIVATE HEALTH CARE?